Fifth-Order-Ignorant/Baobab/README.md

 To run the backend locally, use `npm run start --workspace=server`.

+To access the backend documentation, visit `localhost:3001/docs`.

 To run the frontend locally, use `npm run dev --workspace=client`.

+To access the frontend documentation, use
+`npm run storybook --workspace=client`.

 ## Deployment